 Mercado Santa Ana

 Open for breakfast and lunch from 05.30 am to 13.00 Mercado Santa Ana is well recognized as the place to go to for authentic traditional Mexican food.
 Specialities include tacos, panuchos, Sopa de Lima, turkey salbutes, and papadzules.
-Prices are very cheap e.g. 6 tacos and 2 fresh juices MXN90 or USD5.
+Prices are very low, e.g., six tacos and two fresh juices MXN90 or USD5.

 Mexican breakfasts have so much variety for the traveller, you will be spoilt for choice, the markets are the best places to try all that is on offer.

-It was here in the Mercado that we tried Pitahaya – dragon fruit juice which has a significant source of antioxidants and high in Vitamin C, Calcium and Vitamin A.
+Here in the Mercado, we tried Pitahaya – dragon fruit juice, which is a significant source of antioxidants and is high in Vitamin C, Calcium and Vitamin A.

-When you are visiting Merida you can take a Merida Street Food Walking Tour.
+When visiting Merida, you can take a Merida Street Food Walking Tour.

 Best Yucatan Mexican Restaurant in Progresso